reuk/wayverb/docs_source/waveguide.md

 Gaussian pulse*, the *differentiated Gaussian pulse*, and the *Ricker wavelet*.
 All of these signals satisfy the differentiation constraint and the length constraint.
-However, they all have non-flat pass-bands, as shown in the following figure \text{(\ref{fig:input_signal_info})}.
+However, they all have non-flat pass-bands, as shown in the following figure\text{ (\ref{fig:input_signal_info})}.
 A final option is the *physically constrained source* (PCS) model presented in [@sheaffer_physical_2014].
 This method can be used to create input signals with pass-bands much flatter than those of the more conventional pulse and wavelet signals.

-TODO frequency response of inputs

-A PCS input signal, combined with the transparent source input method, seems perfect for this application.
-It obeys the differentiation constraint, has a wide and flat passband, and is short in time.
-The soft source will not cause scattering artefacts, and as the input signal has no DC component, it should not introduce solution-growth.
+PCS signals obey the differentiation constraint, have wide and flat passbands, and are short in time.
+They use soft-source injection, so will not cause scattering artefacts, and as they have no DC component, they should not introduce solution-growth.
+A PCS input signal seems like and obvious choice for this application.

+![The time-domain and frequency-domain responses of some signals commonly used as FDTD excitations.
+All signals are shown with an upper cutoff of $0.2f_s$.
+The pulse signals have their centre frequencies set to $0.1f_s$.
+The PCS signal shown has a sampling rate of 10KHz, a mass of 25g, a low cutoff of 100Hz, and a Q of 0.7.
+It *includes* the injection filter, which means the signal shown could be injected like a soft source.
+\label{fig:input_signal_info}](images/kernel_properties)

 A test was devised to ensure that the source injection method did not cause solution-growth.
 A standard rectilinear waveguide mesh with a sampling